 6. Bank and Credit Card Transaction History or Statements

 Do you check your bank and credit card transaction history or statements?
 If you don’t, you may have already fallen victim to fraud without realising it.
 Many fraudsters repeatedly take small amounts out of their victims’ accounts to avoid detection.
 Unauthorised cab charges are a perfect example: when an unsuspecting passenger pays for their cab fare by credit card, the cab driver skims the credit card details.
-The same driver then later on applies small cab charges to the credit card for trips that have never been taken.
+The same driver then, later on, applies small cab charges to the credit card for trips that have never been taken.
 By simply checking your transaction history, bank or credit card statements on regular basis, and make enquires about transactions that you do not recognise, you could detect unauthorised outbound payments and help put a stop to these fraudulent activities.

 7. Other Resources to Help Fight Fraud

 Your credit file can be used to detect fraud that may have been committed under your name.
 Most organisations conduct a credit check before any credit is granted to a customer.
 Your credit file records the details on the name of the organisation that accessed your credit file, the date of and a brief reason for such access.
-It is a good exercise to request a copy of your credit file on regular basis to ensure that any suspicious activities can be investigated into as soon as possible.
+It is a good exercise to request a copy of your credit file regularly to ensure that any suspicious activities can be investigated as soon as possible.
 You may be eligible for a free copy of the report (http://www.mycreditfile.com.au/home/free-credit-file.dot).
 Alternatively, you may wish to set up a paid alert service (http://www.mycreditfile.com.au/) in which case you will receive an alert every time your credit file is accessed.

 Banks may also provide useful tips and other information on fraud prevention and detection.
 For example, ANZ has a dedicated section on their website on security (http://www.anz.com.au/personal/ways-bank/security/).
 It has detailed information on various types of fraud threats and practical tips on how consumers can protect themselves.
 It may be worthwhile to visit your bank’s website or call their customer support team if you wish to learn more about what you can do to safeguard your assets and reduce your exposure to fraud.

 Fraud evolves with the advance of technology and it would almost be impossible to completely erase it from existence.
 However, there are precautions we could take to reduce our exposure to fraud.
-This article has pointed out a number of simple steps towards such a goal.
+This article has pointed out several simple steps towards such a goal.
 Thank you for taking the time to read this article and hope it has helped.
 In the upcoming Part 2 of the series, the topic of fraud will be examined in the context of a financial services organisation.

 Note: This article is for general information purpose only.
-Products, services and organisations referred to in the article are for illustration purposes and do not represent endorsement of any kind by Xenia Compliance or the author.
+Products, services and organisations referred to in the article are for illustration purposes and do not represent an endorsement of any kind by Xenia Compliance or the author.
 All thoughts and feedback are welcome.
-Please contact the author Xiaoshu Liu at firstname.lastname@example.org.
+Please contact the author Xiaoshu Liu at email@example.com.
 Thank you again for reading this article.